mijndert/blog/src/posts/garmin-forerunner-570.md

 ---
-title: Garmin Forerunner 570
+title: Garmin Forerunner 570 vs 255
 date: 2025-06-04 13:26:00
 summary: "First impressions of the Garmin Forerunner 570 after upgrading from the 255S: AMOLED screen, battery life, weight, and build quality."
 tags: gadgets
 ---

 Two years ago I got myself my first Garmin watch, the [Forerunner 255S](https://www.garmin.com/nl-NL/p/780139/).
 I bought it at a heavy discount when the 265 was released.
 I didn't want to spend too much money on my first Garmin as it's always a bit of a gamble switching ecosystems like that.

 I was quite happy with my FR 255 but over the past few weeks it started having some issues.
 Coincidentally Garmin just released the new [Forerunner 570](https://www.garmin.com/en-US/p/1464001/) and after some usual waffling I decided to treat myself to an upgrade and got the 42mm version in black.